NAT

 • In OpenStack Horizon portal under “project”, press “Network” and then “Routers”.
 Press the router you want to verify. under “External gateway” you will see “External fixed IPs”.
 These are the outbound SNAT IPs.

-• Using the OpenStack terminal client, run this command: openstack router list to get a list of your routers, followed by openstack router show [ROUTER NAME] -c external_gateway_info -f yaml which will give you a yaml formatted list of the outbound SNAT IPs.
+• Using the OpenStack Terminal Client, run this command: openstack router list to get a list of your routers, followed by openstack router show [ROUTER NAME] -c external_gateway_info -f yaml which will give you a yaml formatted list of the outbound SNAT IPs.

 See also